Eunha25/Power-BI-Projects/Data-professional-survey/README.md

 * Q6 - How Happy are you in your Current Position with the following?
 (Salary)

 * Q6 - How Happy are you in your Current Position with the following?
-(Work/Life)
+(Work/Life Balance)

 * Q7 - How difficult was it for you to break into Data?